Continue without accepting

 Coliving: the housing trend that competes with apartment-sharing

-The difficulties of access to housing linked to the rise in rents and to the saturation of town centres have seen flat-sharing take off.
+The difficulties of access to housing linked to the rise in rents and to the saturation of town centers have seen flat-sharing take off.
 Initially supported by students, this collective housing method then became popular with young workers who are sensitive to flexibility, for the community aspect and the financial benefits of shared accommodation.
 But today, another type of housing responds to these issues: coliving.

 1. What is coliving?